Resources

 How to Share Gaussian Splats with Clients

-Gaussian splat files are large and need specialist viewers.
-Your options for delivering splats to clients — from file dumps to branded portals.
+Gaussian splat files are large and require specialist viewers.
+Your practical options for delivering splats to clients — from raw file dumps to branded portals.

 May 18, 2026